intel/ai-reference-models/docs/general/tensorflow_serving/InstallationGuide.md

 * Step 1: Build Intel Optimized TensorFlow Serving Docker image
 * Step 2: Verify the Docker image by serving a simple model - half_plus_two

-### Step 1: Build Intel Optimized TensorFlow Serving Docker image
+### Step 1: Build TensorFlow Serving Docker image
-The recommended way of using TensorFlow Serving is with Docker images.
-Lets build a docker image with Intel Optimized TensorFlow Serving.
+The recommended way to use TensorFlow Serving is with Docker images.
+Let’s build a docker image with TensorFlow Serving optimized for Intel® Processors.

 * Login into your machine via SSH and clone the [Tensorflow Serving](https://github.com/tensorflow/serving/) repository and save the path of this cloned directory (Also, adding it to `.bashrc` ) for ease of use for the remainder of this tutorial.
 	```